praveenpuglia/shadow-dom-in-depth/README.md

 </custom-picture>
 ```

-Here's how the spec formally defines it.
+Here's how the spec formally defines it:

 > The ::slotted() pseudo-element represents the elements assigned, after flattening, to a slot.
 This pseudo-element only exists on slots.

 Flattened trees are [here](https://developers.google.com/web/fundamentals/getting-started/primers/shadowdom#lightdom).

-Important thing to remember is that only direct children of the host element can be assigned to a slot.
-For example
+An important thing to remember is that only direct children of the host element can be assigned to a slot.
+For example:

 ```html
 <custom-picture>